List of Kamala Harris 2024 presidential campaign federal executive officials endorsements

 This is a list of notable federal executive officials that endorsed the Kamala Harris 2024 presidential campaign.

 Federal executive officials

 Four out of the six living presidents endorsed Harris.
 Former president Donald Trump is the Republican nominee, while George W. Bush declined to endorse a candidate, as he is "retired from presidential politics".

 Three out of the five living vice presidents besides Harris herself have endorsed her.
 Biden was also the outgoing incumbent president.
-Mike Pence, who served under Trump, had said he would not endorse either candidate, while fellow Republican Dan Quayle did not publicly weigh in on the race, though it was thought by some that he voted for Donald Trump (see List of Donald Trump 2024 presidential campaign endorsements by former federal officials).
+Mike Pence, who served under Trump, had said he would not endorse either candidate, while fellow Republican Dan Quayle did not publicly weigh in on the race, though post-election, he stated he voted for Donald Trump.